babashka/pods/README.md

 When calling `load-pod` with a string or vector of strings (or declaring it in your `bb.edn`), the pod is looked up on the local file system (either using the PATH, or using an absolute path).
 When it is called with a qualified symbol and a version - like `(load-pod 'org.babashka/aws "0.0.5")` then it will be looked up in and downloaded from the [pod-registry](https://github.com/babashka/pod-registry).
+You can customize the file system location that `load-pod` will use by setting the `BABASHKA_PODS_DIR` environment variable.

 By default babashka will search for a pod binary matching your system's OS and arch.
 If you want to download pods for a different OS / arch (e.g. for deployment to servers), you can set one or both of the following